iTwin/iTwinUI-react/CONTRIBUTING.md

 ## How to setup

-To clone and build iTwinUI-react, you'll need [Git](https://git-scm.com) and [Yarn 1](https://yarnpkg.com/getting-started/install) installed on your computer.
+To clone and build iTwinUI-react, you'll need [Git](https://git-scm.com), [Yarn 1](https://yarnpkg.com/getting-started/install) and [Node 16](https://nodejs.org/en/download/current/) installed on your computer.

 1. [Create a local clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) of your forked repository.
 You can do this from the command line or using the Github Desktop app.
 2. Go to the directory where you cloned iTwinUI-react. e.g. `cd iTwinUI-react`.